tamu-edu/scrollstats/README.md

 # Using ScrollStats
-Example usage of ScrollStats has been broken up in the four following jupyter notebooks:
+ScrollStats uses interactive jupyter notebooks as the user interface, however the underlying [scripting library](scrollstats) can also be used on its own.
+Example usage of ScrollStats has been broken up in the four following notebooks:
 - [CreateVectorDatasets.ipynb](CreateVectorDatasets.ipynb)
 - [TransformRasters.ipynb](TransformRasters.ipynb)
 - [ClassifyRasters.ipynb](ClassifyRasters.ipynb)